AniketPSC/Hybrid-Cloud-Identity-Lab/docs/INSTALL.md

 ## 18. Final notes
 - For production use a **member server** for AD Connect, follow least-privilege practices and review Microsoft documentation for high-availability.
-- When pushing to GitHub, avoid committing large media (video).
-Prefer linking to YouTube and include a small GIF in the repo for preview.

 Happy building — if anything fails, check DNS and time first; those cause most hybrid issues.